JohnHTConner/JohnHTConner/README.md

 ## Hi, I'm John Conner 😁
 I'm a first-year Computer Science student at Brunel University London.
-Coding is my passion, and I aspire to become a software engineer  and make positive impact on how people connectwith software.
+Coding is my passion, and I aspire to become a software engineer to create a positive impact on how people connect with software.
 I'm always open to diverse tech experiences, whether that's hackathons, confrences etc. <br> <br>
 ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎
 Feel free to connect with me on LinkedIn 😊.